YinJC/uk-tex-faq/FAQ-mathsize.md

----
-layout: page
-title: Adjusting maths font sizes
+# Adjusting maths font sizes
----

 In Plain TeX, when you introduce a new font size you must also declare what size fonts are to be used in mathematics with it.
 This